simonpacis/mnt/README.md

 # mnt - Mount Manager & Remote Command Tool

-A simple tool to store and execute the commands you use to mount and unmount filesystems.
+A simple, dependency free Python tool to store and execute the commands you use to mount and unmount filesystems.
 Intended for use with e.g. sshfs.
+Allows you to execute commands on the server as well, see section SSH Exec.

 Note: There is *no* security built into this tool.
 Use only in completely trusted environments.